lastrust/community-modules/opensea-operator-filter/README.md

 Transfer a particular tokenId from the token owner to an certai address if the caller have the permision to transfer it

 `onlyAllowedOperator(from)` modifier
+This modifier will revert if the `from` or its code hash is filtered by the `OperatorFilterRegistry` contract.

 | name      |  type   |              description |
 | :-------- |:-------:| -----------------------: |